Mercedes Martinez: Return to ROH (2022–present)

 On March 30, 2022, AEW president Tony Khan, who had purchased Ring of Honor one month prior, announced that Martinez would face Willow Nightingale on April 1 at Supercard of Honor XV for the Interim ROH Women's World Championship, with the winner facing lineal champion Deonna Purrazzo at a later date.
 Martinez would go onto defeat Nightingale to claim the interim ROH Women's World Championship.
 On the May 4, 2022 episode of Dynamite, she defeated Purrazzo to become the undisputed ROH Women's World Champion.
 She has since successfully defended the ROH Women's World Championship on episodes of AEW Dark: Elevation.
 On the November 18 episode of Rampage, Martinez returned from an injury to stop Athena attacking Madison Rayne after their match.
 On December 10, at Final Battle, Martinez lost the title to Athena, ending her reign at 220 days.

+After five-month of hiatus, Martinez made her return on the May 18, 2023, episode of ROH on Honor Club, where she defeated Ashley D'Amboise.

+On February 14, 2024, Mercedes Martinez entered the inaugural ROH Women's World Television Championship tournament and defeated Trish Adora in the first round to advance.
+On the March 7, 2024 tapings of ROH during the second round of the ROH Women's World Television Championship tournament Mercedes defeated Abadon to advance.
+On the March 16, 2024 tapings of ROH during the semifinals of the tournament Marcedes Martinez faced Billie Starkz but was not successful.

 Personal life

-In July 2019, Benitez announced during an interview with NowThis that she is openly lesbian.
-She was married and has one child, a boy, born in 2009.
+In July 2019, Benitez announced during an interview with NowThis News that she is openly lesbian.
+She was married and has one child, a boy, born in 2008.